godotengine/godot-docs/classes/class_textedit.rst

 | *Getter* | is_right_click_moving_caret()      |
 +----------+------------------------------------+

-If ``true``, a right click moves the cursor at the mouse position before displaying the context menu.
+If ``true``, a right-click moves the cursor at the mouse position before displaying the context menu.

 If ``false``, the context menu disregards mouse location.